Qayam123/AudioAI/README.md

-This repo contains text to speech processing
+This repo contains text to speech processing using Whisper Library This repo also contains audio to text file using AssemblyAI_APIKey